Crystal radio: Pickard: discovery of rectification

 The frying ceased, and the signals, though much weakened, became materially clearer through being freed of their background of microphonic noise.
 Glancing over at my circuit, I discovered to my great surprise that instead of cutting out two of the cells I had cut out all three; so, therefore, the telephone diaphragm was being operated solely by the energy of the receiver signals.
 A contact detector operating without local battery seemed so contrary to all my previous experience that ...
 I resolved at once to thoroughly investigate the phenomenon.

 The generation of an audio signal without a DC bias battery made Pickard realize the device was acting as a rectifier.
 Pickard began to experiment and found an oxidized steel surface worked better, so he tried magnetite (Fe_{3}O_{4}).
-On 16 October 1902 he received a radio station using magnetite touched by a copper wire, the first crystal detector.
+On 16 October 1902 he received a radio station using magnetite touched by a copper wire, which he said was the first crystal detector.

 During the next seven years, Pickard conducted an exhaustive search to find which substances formed the most sensitive detecting contacts, eventually testing thousands of minerals, and discovered about 250 rectifying crystals.
 In 1906 he obtained a sample of fused silicon, an artificial product recently synthesized in electric furnaces, and it outperformed all other substances.
 He patented the silicon detector 30 August 1906.
 In 1907 he formed a company to manufacture his detectors, Wireless Specialty Products Co., and the silicon detector was the first crystal detector to be sold commercially.
 Pickard went on to produce other detectors using the crystals he had discovered; the more popular being the iron pyrite "Pyron" detector and the zincite–chalcopyrite crystal-to-crystal "Perikon" detector in 1908, which stood for "PERfect pIcKard cONtact".